 Your Outdoor Wardrobe

 Packing the right clothing for your trip is pretty dependent on where and when you’re going.
-That said, make sure you have waterproof outer layers (or at least a rain jacket).
+That said, make sure you have waterproof outer layers (or at least a rain jacket) is an absolute must.
 From there, you’ll want to pack lightweight, breathable pieces that easily layer with one another.
 Keep your options open with a few extra lightweight pieces rather than one heavy jacket.

 Let There Be Light

 No camping trip is complete without experiencing the flickering flames of a campfire and the intoxicating smell of marshmallows roasting on a stick.
-The fire is what keeps us warm and entertained at night as stories are shared and connections are built to remember for years to come.
+The fire is what keeps us warm and entertained at night, and provides fodder for the stories and connections that we remember for years to come.
 So, what do you need to get one started?
-Air, fuel, spark.
+Fuel and ignition.

 Many campsites will have firewood available for purchase on-site, but as with fresh water, you’ll want to check ahead of time.
 On the flip side, you’ll want make sure there are no restrictions on bringing your own wood, as some sites actually require you to buy theirs.

-Collecting wood is also an option, but restrictions on doing so vary widely by location.
-Please always be respectful of the land.
+Collecting wood is also an option, but restrictions on doing so vary widely by location, but please always be respectful of the land.
 At the end of the day, just do a bit of research before you head out, and you’ll be throwing back the s’mores in no time.

 Matches or a lighter are the easiest way to get your fire started, but they’re unreliable if they get wet or you’re faced with rainy weather.
 A flint and stone not only provide the spark your fire needs in all weather conditions, but you’ll feel like a true survivalist using them.
 Bring a compact set as a backup, and have fun with it!